-UNIT 1: The Role of Accounting in Business UNIT 2: Accounting and Decision Making for a Trading Business establishment of a business and the role of accounting in the determination of business success or failure record financial data and prepare reports for service businesses and ethical considerations faced by business owners. accounting process for sole proprietors operating a trading business analyse and evaluate the performance of the UNIT 4: Recording, Reporting, Budgeting and Decision Making financial accounting for a trading business owned by a sole proprietor and accounting as an information system and double entry system of recording financial data and using the accrual basis of accounting. reporting process with the inclusion of balance day adjustments and alternative depreciation
+UNIT 1: The Role of Accounting in Business UNIT 2: Accounting and Decision Making for a Trading Business establishment of a business and the role of accounting in the determination of business success or failure record financial data and prepare reports for service businesses and ethical considerations faced by business owners. a trading businessanalyse and evaluate the performance of the UNIT 3: Financial Accounting for a Trading Business UNIT 4: Recording, Reporting, Budgeting and Decision Making financial accounting for a trading business owned by a sole proprietor and accounting as an information system and double entry system of recording financial data and using the accrual basis of accounting. reporting process with the inclusion of balance day adjustments and alternative depreciation